ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 ## Process
 ### Build, test, release, and deployment
-We have created three GitHub Actions workflows that:
+We have created three GitHub Actions workflows that carries out there different tasks:

 - **Build and Test:** Automates building the solution, installing dependencies, and running tests.
 - **Release:** Packages the application, creates artifacts, and publishes releases for tagged versions.